DC293/DC293.github.io/_machine-learning/Evaluation_metrics.md

 f1-score: 0.46
 ```

+### Harmonic mean
-We use the harmonic mean rather than the traditional arithmetic mean because we want the F1-score to have a low value when either precision or recall is 0.
+We use the harmonic mean rather than the arithmetic mean because we want the F1-score to be low when either precision or recall is low.
+This makes it a more balanced indicator of overall model performance.

-For example, consider a classifier where recall = 1 and precision = 0.02.
-Despite our classifier having an extremely high recall score, there is most likely a problem with this model since the precision is so low.
-Ideally the F1-score would reflect that.
+Suppose we have a classifier with:

+  - Recall = 1.00 (very high)
+  - Precision = 0.02 (very low)

+Despite the perfect recall, this classifier is likely problematic because it makes many incorrect positive predictions.

-If we took the arithmetic mean of precision and recall, we get:
+If we calculate the arithmetic mean:

 $$
 \frac{1 + 0.02}{2} = 0.51
 $$

-That performance statistic is misleadingly high for a classifier that has such dismal precision.
-If we instead calculate the harmonic mean, we get:
+That’s misleadingly high — it doesn’t reflect how poor the precision is.
+Now compare that to the harmonic mean (F1-score):

 $$
 \frac{2 \cdot 1 \cdot 0.02}{1 + 0.02} = 0.039
 $$

+The F1-score appropriately reflects the weakness of the model — it's only as good as its weakest link (precision in this case).